Lafayette-FSAE/scada/manual.md

 ### CANOpen

 CAN is a very low level protocol.
 It defines a way for a node to broadcast up to 8 bytes of data and an ID, but very few of the other things needed to perform sophisticated network operations.
 For this, a higher level protocol needs to be defined on top of CAN, and currently there are several competing standards.
-These have been described as the equivilant of something like http to the tcp/ip stack, adding an additional layer of abstraction for easier use.
+These have been described as the equivalent of something like http to the tcp/ip stack, adding an additional layer of abstraction for easier use.

-While it is not the most popular, the Lafayette FSAE team has chosen the CANOpen Standard for its vehichle in order to match that of the already purchased Motor Controller, which includes a rich set of CANOpen based tools.
+While it is not the most popular, the Lafayette FSAE team has chosen the CANOpen Standard for its vehicle in order to match that of the already purchased Motor Controller, which includes a rich set of CANOpen based tools.

 CANOpen can also be thought of as a subset of CAN, meaning if a node is added to the network that does not comply with the CANOpen standard, the behavior of the other nodes is undefined.
 For this reason, it is very important that every node added to the network, even if it does not intend to make use of the full set of CANOpen features, at least comply with a subset of the protocol.